XR-1: Towards Versatile Vision-Language-Action Models via Learning Unified Vision-Motion Representations: Introduction

-To address these challenges, prior works~\citep{cui2022play,shafiullah2022behavior,lee2024behavior,xie2025latent,zheng2025universal} have explored latent representations as intermediate abstractions between observations and actions.
-One direction encodes robotic action sequences for compact motion modeling~\citep{shafiullah2022behavior,wu2025discrete,bauer2025latent}, but typically requires large labeled datasets that are costly to collect.
-Another line encodes only visual dynamics from videos~\citep{cui2022play,hu2024video,bu2025agibot}, exploiting abundant video data that contain human demonstrations, but lack explicit action grounding.
-Both approaches treat vision and action largely in isolation.
-This separation overlooks the necessity of multimodal alignment: Without integrating visual dynamics and motor actions into a unified space, it is difficult for VLA models to capture coherent task-relevant correspondences across modalities.
-In contrast, humans naturally fuse heterogeneous sensory inputs into \emph{supramodal codes}~\citep{park2025supramodal}, abstracting away embodiment-specific details while preserving task semantics.
-Inspired by this observation, we argue that effective representation learning for robotics should move beyond unimodal abstractions toward multimodal alignment that jointly encodes visual dynamics and motor control.
+To address these challenges, prior research~\citep{cui2022play,shafiullah2022behavior,lee2024behavior,xie2025latent,zheng2025universal} has explored latent representations as intermediate abstractions.
+Current directions either encode action sequences for motion modeling~\citep{shafiullah2022behavior,wu2025discrete,bauer2025latent}, which requires costly labeled data, or encode visual dynamics from videos~\citep{cui2022play,hu2024video,bu2025agibot}, which lacks explicit action grounding.
+Both approaches treat vision and action in isolation, failing to capture the multimodal alignment necessary for task-relevant correspondences.
+In contrast, humans fuse heterogeneous sensory inputs into \emph{supramodal codes}~\citep{park2025supramodal}, abstracting embodiment-specific details while preserving task semantics.
+Inspired by this, we argue that robotic representation learning must move beyond unimodal abstractions toward a joint encoding of visual dynamics and motor control.